 How The Mind And Creative Process Works – So You Know How To Ethically Influence Your Audience To Higher Levels Of Performance

 The Speaker’s Journey: Those Who Rise To the Top Are Those Who Can Stand Up and Speak Well

 The Seven Levels of Awareness for Speaking Success

 Now that you’ve learned the seven ways to get started, you’re one step closer to becoming a speaker.
 Whether you’re looking to make a career pivot into speaking, or are already a speaker and want better clients, bigger opportunities, and more impact, the John Maxwell Team can help bridge the gap between where you are and where you want to be.

-Why not schedule a free call with one of our Program Coordinators to see if our program is a good fit?
+Why not schedule a free call with one of our Program Advisors to see if our program is a good fit?
 Sign up for a call and we’ll even give you three complimentary bonuses:

 Marketing genius Seth Godin’s talk at our recent International Maxwell Certification (IMC) -- This talk is not available to the public; it’s only available here.

 Dr. Robert Cialdini